techmail09/cdots/README.md

 # Run the android app on your mobile phone

+Install app.apk on your Android device to use it

+Compliation of app, however it is not required for Demo:
 Edit the backend connection string
 ```
 Compile the apk & setup in your android device.